 4. Pick a Glass

-The original idea behind the mocktail was to make it feel like you’re having a cocktail so choose your glassware to fit your mood and recipe.
-You can use a wine glass, a champagne flute, a martini glass — whatever makes sense to your celebratory yet happily sober self.
+The original idea behind the mocktail was to make it feel like you’re having a cocktail, so choose your glassware to fit your mood and recipe.
+You can use a wine glass, a champagne flute, a martini glass — whatever you have at home or works best for the recipe.

 Anti-inflammatory Blood Mary Mocktail Recipe